phaze

-Five things tend to happen at once when GLP-1 medication leaves your system.
+Five things tend to happen at once when a GLP-1 leaves your system.
 First, appetite returns.
-The signal the drug suppressed (hunger and the cued mental pull toward food often called food noise) comes back over a few weeks as plasma drug levels fall below threshold.
-Second, the calorie deficit you barely had to think about now requires real attention, because the appetite suppression that made under-eating effortless is gone.
-Third, lean mass loss during the cut lowered your resting metabolic rate and total daily energy expenditure, so your maintenance calorie target is lower than it would have been if you had preserved muscle.
-Fourth, the eating habits that produced the loss were often passive, you ate less because you wanted less, so the active habits of portion control and protein priority never had to be drilled in.
-Fifth, the social and environmental triggers that drive overeating, dinners out, weekend snacking, stress eating, were quiet during the cut and come back loud during maintenance.
-Each one is fixable.
-The trick is recognizing that maintenance is a different problem than weight loss, not a continuation of the same one.
+The hunger and the cued mental pull toward food that many people call food noise come back over a few weeks as drug levels fall.
+Second, the calorie deficit you barely had to think about now takes real attention, because the appetite suppression that made eating less feel effortless is gone.
+Third, any lean mass lost during the cut can lower resting energy expenditure, so your maintenance calorie needs may sit lower than they would have if you had preserved more muscle.
+Fourth, the eating patterns that produced the loss were often passive, you ate less because you wanted less, so the active habits of portion awareness and protein priority never had to be practiced.
+Fifth, the social and environmental triggers around food, dinners out, weekend snacking, stress eating, were quiet during the cut and tend to come back during maintenance.
+Each one is something you can work on.
+The shift is recognizing that maintenance is a different problem than weight loss, not a continuation of the same one.

 The protein floor

-Protein is the single most important nutrient in maintenance because it does three jobs at once.
-It preserves the lean mass you have left, which keeps your metabolic rate from sliding further.
-It blunts hunger more than carbs or fat per calorie.
-And it has the highest thermic effect of food, meaning more of its calories are burned in digestion.
-The target most maintenance research lands on is 0.8 to 1.0 grams of protein per pound of bodyweight per day, which is roughly 1.6 to 2.2 grams per kilogram, broadly aligned with the protein guidance the NIH and ADA reference for active adults preserving lean mass.
-A 180 pound person aiming for the high end is eating around 180 grams of protein daily.
-That sounds like a lot until you see it spread across four meals: a Greek yogurt and egg breakfast, a chicken or tuna lunch, a high protein snack like cottage cheese or a whey shake, and a fish or lean beef dinner.
-Each meal lands around 40 to 50 grams.
-Distributing protein across three or four meals beats loading it all at dinner because muscle protein synthesis caps at roughly 30 to 50 grams per meal, depending on your size and the protein quality.
-Practical food anchors that hit 30 plus grams without much effort: 200 grams of Greek yogurt with a scoop of whey, 150 grams of cooked chicken breast, 200 grams of cottage cheese, 170 grams of cooked salmon, six large eggs, a 175 gram tin of tuna, or a 30 gram whey shake mixed into oats.
+Protein is the nutrient most maintenance discussions return to, because it does several jobs at once.
+It helps preserve lean mass, it tends to blunt hunger more than carbs or fat per calorie, and it has the highest thermic effect of food.
+A commonly referenced range for active adults preserving lean mass is roughly 0.8 to 1.0 grams of protein per pound of bodyweight per day, about 1.6 to 2.2 grams per kilogram.
+A 180 pound person aiming for the higher end would eat around 180 grams of protein daily.
+That sounds like a lot until you spread it across four meals: a Greek yogurt and egg breakfast, a chicken or tuna lunch, a high-protein snack like cottage cheese or a whey shake, and a fish or lean beef dinner, each landing around 40 to 50 grams.
+Spreading protein across three or four meals tends to work better than loading it all at dinner, since muscle protein synthesis per meal has practical limits.
+Easy anchors that reach 30-plus grams: 200 grams of Greek yogurt with a scoop of whey, 150 grams of cooked chicken breast, 200 grams of cottage cheese, 170 grams of cooked salmon, six large eggs, a 175 gram tin of tuna, or a 30 gram whey shake.
 Build two of those into every meal and the daily total takes care of itself.
+These are general nutrition ranges, not a personalized plan, so check targets with your clinician or dietitian.

 Related deep dive: the maintenance protein target, broken down.

-The maintenance research is consistent on five habits.
-Daily weighing, on the same scale at the same time, with a seven day rolling average displayed instead of the daily number.
-The National Weight Control Registry, which tracks people who have maintained a 30 plus pound loss for over a year, finds that about 75% of successful maintainers weigh themselves at least weekly, and a majority weigh daily.
-Daily protein tracking, even rough tracking, because the gap between what people think they ate and what they actually ate is bigger than they expect.
-Resistance training two or three times a week, full body, focused on compound lifts.
-Cardio is fine but it is not what protects lean mass.
-Seven hours of sleep, because short sleep raises ghrelin and lowers leptin, and a hungrier you eats more.
-And a hydration target of around half your body weight in pounds expressed as ounces of water per day.
+Maintenance research keeps returning to a short list of habits.
+Weighing on the same scale at the same time, watching a rolling average instead of the daily number.
+The National Weight Control Registry, which tracks people who have maintained a 30-plus pound loss for over a year, finds that most successful maintainers weigh themselves at least weekly, and many weigh daily.
+Tracking protein, even roughly, because the gap between what people think they ate and what they actually ate is usually bigger than expected.
+Resistance training a couple of times a week, full body, focused on compound lifts, since cardio is useful but is not what protects lean mass.
+Aiming for around seven hours of sleep, because short sleep can raise hunger and make eating more likely.
+And a simple hydration habit.
 None of these is novel.
-What matters is doing them on autopilot, which takes around three months of consistent practice before they stop feeling like work.
+What matters is doing them on autopilot, which for many people takes a few months of consistent practice before they stop feeling like work.

 What to keep tracking after stopping

-The temptation when you stop the medication is to also stop the tracking.
-That is exactly backward.
-The medication was the safety net, tracking is the safety net now.
-Five metrics matter most.
-Weight, ideally daily, with the trend line being the data point you actually look at.
-Protein, in grams per day, with a personal target you do not negotiate down on bad days.
-Body composition, ideally a DEXA scan or a comparable method (Bod Pod, BIA, smart scale) every three to six months, so you can see whether weight changes are coming from fat or lean mass.
-Fasting glucose, because if you took GLP-1 for type 2 diabetes or prediabetes, your A1C trend tells you whether your metabolic gains are holding.
-And your dose cycle of habits, the boring binary checkboxes for protein, training, sleep, hydration.
-Phaze keeps each of these in one place so you do not have to stitch screenshots from five apps.
-The lab tracker reads your bloodwork PDFs and trends 40 plus biomarkers.
-The body composition tab plots DEXA, Bod Pod, and smart scale data on the same chart.
-The dose cycle ring tracks medication if you go back on, or just shows your habit streaks if you have stopped.
+The temptation when you stop the medication is to also stop tracking.
+That is backward.
+The medication was the safety net; tracking is the safety net now.
+A few things matter most.
+Weight, ideally regularly, with the trend line being the number you actually read.
+Protein, in grams per day, against a target you keep even on busy days.
+Body composition, so you can get a sense of whether changes are coming from fat or lean mass.
+If you took a GLP-1 for type 2 diabetes or prediabetes, your fasting glucose and A1C trends can tell you whether your metabolic picture is holding, worth discussing with your clinician.
+And the boring daily habits, simple checkboxes for protein, training, sleep, and hydration.
+Phaze keeps these in one place so you are not stitching screenshots from five apps.
+Labs & Scans lets you log bloodwork across eight categories (GLP-1, metabolic, lipids, vitamins, kidney, liver, thyroid, inflammation) and trend it over time.
+Body Composition (Beta) gives an AI photo estimate of body fat percent and muscle, with a confidence level and a margin of error, and can import a DEXA scan.
+If you go back on, dose tracking and the Estimated Levels view show your medication across the cycle.

 See also: Phaze Lab Tracker and body composition tracking.

-Cycling on and off, what the data says
+Cycling, a maintenance dose, and what the data says

-Some people stop GLP-1 cleanly and hold the loss for years.
-Others do better on a maintenance dose, lower than the weight loss dose, indefinitely.
+Some people stop a GLP-1 cleanly and hold the loss for a long time.
+Others do better staying on a lower maintenance dose.
 A third group cycles, off for several months, back on if weight or glucose drift past a personal threshold, then off again.
-The published research on cycling is thin, because the trials were designed around continuous dosing, but real-world endocrinology practice has converged on a few patterns.
-A maintenance dose, often the second-lowest dose, can keep weight stable with fewer side effects than the full weight loss dose.
-Cycling back on after a period off works pharmacologically, the medication reaches steady state again over four to six weeks, but appetite suppression is sometimes weaker the second time.
-The single most important variable is not whether you cycle but whether your maintenance plan is structured.
-Stopping cold and hoping is the strategy with the worst published outcomes.
-Stopping with a written protein target, a training plan, daily tracking, and a clear weight threshold for restarting, that is the strategy that holds.
+Published research on cycling is thin, because the trials were built around continuous dosing, but a few patterns come up in real-world practice.
+A lower maintenance dose can keep weight more stable with fewer side effects than a full weight-loss dose.
+Restarting after a break works pharmacologically, the medication reaches steady state again over several weeks, though appetite suppression is sometimes weaker the second time.
+The most important variable is not whether you cycle but whether your plan is structured.
+Stopping cold and hoping tends to go worst.
+Stopping with a written protein target, a training plan, regular tracking, and a clear threshold for talking to your doctor about restarting is the version that holds.
+Any decision about dose or cycling belongs with your prescriber, not an app.

 More on this: should you cycle on and off GLP-1?
 The Taper Coach is built around the cycling and stop case.

-The maintenance window is exactly what Phaze was built for.
-Taper Coach watches your patterns as you step down or stop, weight, hunger ratings, protein, and surfaces a quiet nudge if a trend turns risky.
-It is not an alarm system, it is closer to a careful friend who sees your numbers every day.
-Daily check-ins keep the habit stack visible without ceremony, four or five binary boxes you tap in under a minute.
-Pattern detection cross-references protein, sleep, weight, and hydration over time, so when your weight starts drifting up at week eight, Phaze can show you that protein dropped two weeks earlier and sleep slipped the week before that.
-Body composition tracking lets you import DEXA, Bod Pod, or BIA results so you see fat mass and lean mass separately, not just the scale number.
-Lab tracking reads your fasting glucose, A1C, lipid panel, and 40 plus other biomarkers from PDF reports and trends them over time.
-None of this requires changing your prescriber, your gym, or your bloodwork lab.
-Phaze is the layer that ties them together so the maintenance work is not stitched across five apps and a notebook.
+The maintenance window is exactly what Phaze is built around.
+Taper Coach is designed for the step-down and stop case: as you taper, it keeps your dose, weight, hunger, and side-effect patterns in view and surfaces a calm prompt if something looks worth a second look.
+It is not an alarm system, it is closer to a careful friend who sees your numbers each day.
+Daily check-ins keep the habit stack visible without ceremony, a quick set of taps covering mood, energy, hunger, sleep, and side effects.
+Phaze also detects patterns over time, so if your weight starts drifting at week eight, it can point out that protein dropped two weeks earlier or sleep slipped before that.
+Body Composition (Beta) gives an AI photo estimate of body fat percent and muscle and can import a DEXA scan, so you see more than the scale number.
+Labs & Scans tracks fasting glucose, A1C, lipids, and other markers across eight categories from your reports.
+Estimated Levels stays available if you go back on, free for everyone.
+None of this requires changing your prescriber, your gym, or your lab.
+Phaze is the layer that ties them together, privately, on your device.

 Feature page: Phaze Taper Coach.